-Many Math U See users recommend the use of Times Tale Video to aid kids with the memorization of their multiplications facts.
+Many Math U See users recommend the use of Times Tale Video to aid kids with the memorization of their multiplication facts.
 Knowing my son, he would have not enjoyed sitting there to watch more school videos, it just wasn’t going to work.
 So I saved my $20 and downloaded a Free Multiplication App that he used every morning before beginning his math worksheets.
-Each morning he dedicated about 5 minutes of his time practicing the multiplications he had learned.
+Each morning he dedicated about 5 minutes of his time practicing the multiplication he had learned.
 This has helped him immensely to master all of his Times Tables.

-If your child enjoys listening to songs and you think it could help them to recall their multiplications facts, here is an Amazon link for the Times Tale DVD and the Times Table DVD + workbook. ↓
+If your child enjoys listening to songs and you think it could help them to recall their multiplication facts, here is an Amazon link for the Times Tale DVD and the Times Table DVD + workbook. ↓

 “In summary, after completing the Gamma Level students will have mastered all multiplication facts.
 Times Tables learning is now a thing of the past, Hurray”!🎉🤗